Heavy rainfall and effects on sewers: Data logger for heavy rain monitoring

 Conclusion

 Heavy rainfall events represent an increasing challenge for the sewer.
-The effects can be minimised through the use of data loggers and infrastructure measures.
+The effects can be minimized through the use of data loggers and infrastructure measures.
 This requires suitable data loggers, sensors and a platform.
 We will be happy to support you in selecting the right devices for your requirements.
-Arrange an appointment for a demo.
+Make an appointment for a demo.

 You might also be interested in: